Assembling & stabilizing your tiered cake: the basics

 On the bottom of each tier of your cake, you need a cake circle – these are most common cardboard, but can be made of plastic as well.
 It just needs to be sturdy enough to not bend easily!
-Buy pre-cut or cut your own circle to fit each tier so they don’t show on the outside of the cake.
+You can measure and cut your own, but it's inexpensive and much easier to buy them - I always use Wilton's pre-center-punched 10-inch, 8-inch, and 6-inch circles, or you can even buy a variety pack like this one if you don't need a large pack of each circle size.

-Since you’ll very seldom be assembling the cake where it will be served, I recommend using a circle for your base tier that’s an inch or two larger than your cake (e.g. for a 10” cake layer, use a 12” cake circle, etc.) This makes it easier to pick the cake up to move it to its final serving location!
+I've had the best luck using a circle for my base tier that’s an inch or two larger than the cake base (e.g. for a 10” cake layer, use a 12” cake circle, etc.) This makes it easier to pick the cake up to move it to its final serving location, whether you're stacking your tiers before or after you transport the cake.

 For your middle/top tiers, I use cake circles that are the same size or just a tiny bit bigger than my cake tier.
 One trick I often use is to use my cake circle as an icing guide!
 I trim my layers so they’re just slightly smaller than my circle, and use the circle as a guide for my bench scraper so the frosting goes on smoothly and the cake tier stays perfectly round!

 Some sources say not to stack more than two cake layers on one board/cake circle.
-I’ve had no problems stacking three layers, but if your tier will be more than 6” tall you should use another cake circle in the middle!
+I’ve had no problems stacking three layers, but if your tier will be more than 6” tall you should probably use another cake circle in the middle of the tier.

 For most of my cakes, I use bubble tea or coffee straws as support dowels!
-They’re lighter, cheaper, and MUCH easier to cut than wood dowels.
+They’re lighter, cheaper, and MUCH easier to cut than wood dowels - and the bright colors make them easy to find when it's time to remove them.

 One rule of thumb is to use one dowel for every 2-3 inches of cake.
 (E.g. 10-inch cake would need 4 or 5 support dowels).
-I do recommend sticking with an even number so they’re easy to space evenly around the cake layer.
+I like to put one in the center of the cake to make stacking evenly easier.

 - (Obviously, cake layers / frostings of your choice)

-- Ruler to help center and space your dowels
+- I often use a kitchen ruler to help center and space my dowels

-- Small level – you can buy this for about $5, and it helps to make sure your tiers are level AND that your central dowel is straight!
+- Small 2-directional level – you can often find these for under $10, and it will ensure your tiers are level AND that your central dowel is straight!

 Okay!
 Quick step-by-step guide/checklist for assembling a tiered cake!